-67. In accordance with the aim of Article 289(2) of the CRR regarding the upfront use of a new model, the ECB considers it good practice for an institution to start by applying the envisaged model changes or extensions for internal risk management purposes to acquire sufficient experience with the change or extension before it is fully implemented.
+- 67. In accordance with the aim of Article 289(2) of the CRR regarding the upfront use of a new model, the ECB considers it best practice for an institution to start by applying the envisaged model changes or extensions for internal risk management purposes to acquire sufficient experience with the change or extension before it is fully implemented.
 This would apply in cases where the change or extension needs to be investigated as set out in the ECB Guide on materiality assessment (EGMA).
-AT This upfront use should start no later than the application date (i.e. the date of the application letter) in the live production environment for exposure calculations for the purpose of risk management.
 The institution should determine the most appropriate upfront use of the model changes or extensions in order to acquire sufficient experience, taking into consideration its situation and the nature of the extension or change.
-The ECB has identified the following possible ways for an institution to make appropriate upfront use of the model changes and extensions and also to test Pillar 1 own funds requirements:

-- (a) implement the change or extension in the live production environment44 used to calculate limit utilisation for internal risk management on a daily basis; or - (b) implement the change or extension in a non-live production environment45, where weekly test runs are recommended, in which case it is further recommended that the institution - (i) uses the test results to calibrate and document limits that might need an update; - (ii) identifies and plans the necessary steps for the updated limits to become effective as soon as the supervisory approval envisaged in the EGMA for the planned change or extension is obtained; - (iii) plans all other processes and controls outlined in Article 289 of the CRR that are to be applied after the permission, in particular ensuring IT performance regarding the calculation frequency.
+The ECB has identified the following possible ways for an institution to make appropriate upfront use of the model changes and extensions and also to test Pillar 1 own funds requirements: - (a) implement the extension in the live production environment used to calculate limit utilisation for internal risk management on a daily basis; or - (b) implement the change or extension in a non-live production environment, where weekly test runs are recommended in the cases (a)-(d) identified in paragraph 68 and during the period between implementation and the sending of the application letter, as well as for the time between the notification of the internal model investigation starting date and the end of the onsite phase of the investigation.
+Within both periods, the test runs should in general be performed without interruption.
+It is further recommended that the institution: - uses the test results to calibrate and document limits that might need an update; - (ii) identifies and plans the necessary steps for the updated limits to become effective as soon as the supervisory approval envisaged in the EGMA for the planned change or extension is obtained; - (iii) plans all other processes and controls outlined in Article 289 of the CRR that are to be applied after the permission, in particular ensuring IT performance regarding the calculation frequency.